 Doing so will only end badly.

-Step 5: How to Build Trust in a Relationship by Resisting the Temptation to Look through your Partner’s Phone
+Step 5: Resist the Temptation to Look Through Your Partner’s Phone

 We’ve all been there.